Accounting for Heavy Censoring in Evaluating the Risk Stratification Abilities of Existing Models for Time to Diagnosis of Huntington Disease: Methods

 Unlike the models discussed thus far, the MRS model is semiparametric.
 Semiparametric models avoid assuming a specific distribution for time to diagnosis $X_i$ (e.g., log-logistic).
 Also, a much larger set of covariates $\bZ_i$ was considered.
 Common measures like the TMS and DCL were included, as were brain region measurements, motor assessments, biological sex, and $25$ other variables.

-To develop the MRS model, Long and Paulsen (2015) \cite{Long2015} began by conducting a variable selection procedure.
+To develop the MRS model, Long et al. (2015) \cite{Long2015} began by conducting a variable selection procedure.
 They used random survival forests, a nonparametric technique that accommodates non-linear and interaction effects while avoiding specific distributional assumptions about $X_i$.
-Candidate models with varying sets of covariates were evaluated based on an inverse probability of censoring (IPCW)-based Brier score \cite{Park2021}.
+Candidate models with varying sets of covariates were evaluated based on an inverse probability of censoring (IPCW)-based Brier score \citep{Park2021}.

 After selecting covariates, a Cox proportional hazards model was fit using the most important main effects and interactions.
 The \emph{MRS model} was specified as $\lambda_X(t \mid \bZ_i) =$

 where $\lambda_X(t \mid \bZ)$ denotes the conditional hazard function of $X$ given $\bZ$ evaluated at $t$; $\lambda_0(t)$ is the baseline hazard function, the hazard function of $X$ when the covariates are all zero ($\bZ_i=\bzero$); and $\text{DCL}1$, $\text{DCL}2$, and $\text{DCL}3$ are indicators of DCLs $= 1$, $2$, and $3$, respectively.
 The coefficients $\bbeta = (\beta_1,\ldots,\beta_{13})\trans$ represent adjusted log hazard ratios for the covariates and were estimated via semiparametric MLE, since $\lambda_0(t)$ is estimated nonparametrically.